-These settings affect only the selected Options Electronic Eye widget.
-To update the default settings with these value for newly-opened Options Electronic Eye widgets, or to expose an option to apply them to existing opened widgets, click Save as default.
+These settings affect only the selected Electronic Eye widget.
+To update the default settings with these value for newly-opened Electronic Eye widgets, or to apply them to existing opened widgets, click Defaults.

-You can customize the Options Electronic Eye using the following settings:
+You can customize the Electronic Eye using the following settings:

 Whether the instrument is a call or put option.

 Shows the underlying Futures contract price at which a holder can exercise their option to buy or sell the contract.
 The strike column reflects the range of the day by shading the strike.
 The high / low line indicators as seen on MD Trader® are displayed in the strike column relative to their position.

 Number of days until the option expires.